 These bipolars are more commonly known for their positive contributions to society.

 The following people are bipolar too.
-Either they have publicly acknowledged that they "suffer" from manic-depression, or they have been "labeled" as such, due to behaviours documented during their lifetimes.
+Either they have publicly acknowledged that they "suffer" from manic depression, or they have been "labeled" as such, due to behaviors documented during their lifetimes.

 ~Demi Lovato ~ singer

 ~Billie Holiday ~ blues singer